JVacation/JVacationSmartMirror/README.md

 9) sudo npm install socket.io --save

-Well done it should now be installed.

-10 ) CD back to the main directory (JVacatonSmartMirror-master) and to launch the mirror run:
+10) CD back to the main directory (JVacatonSmartMirror-master) and to launch the mirror run:

 11) python3 mirror.py

+The smart mirror should now start up.

+To disable the camera preview open mirror.py with a code editor and change:

+enableCameraPreview = "enable"

+to:

+enableCameraPreview = "disable"

 If it comes up with can't open camera by index it means a camera is not detected.
 Please follow the Virtualbox extension guide above.